 While many companies use the term “soundproof” when selling products, it couldn’t be farther from the truth.
 The reality is that it’s virtually impossible to soundproof a room without physically altering the infrastructure of a room.
 Most recording studios use what’s known as the “room within a room” technique to achieve a 100% soundproof room.

-Despite that harsh reality, sound deadening curtains can still provide value to your bedroom!
+Despite that harsh reality, sound absorbing curtains can still provide value to your bedroom!
 While your room won’t be soundproof from those outside of it, you will be able to deaden the noises coming from outside and make your room less reverberant.

 Best Soundproof Curtains at a Glance